hashicorp/terraform-provider-azurerm/website/docs/d/api_management_api.html.markdown

 * `subscription_required` - Should this API require a subscription key?

+* `type` - The type of the API: "http", "graphql", "soap", "websocket"

 * `version` - The Version number of this API, if this API is versioned.

 * `version_set_id` - The ID of the Version Set which this API is associated with.